TiepMH/tanh_based_Neural_Network/README.md

 <div align="justify">

 ### A deep ***neural network*** (DNN) is designed to solve the above problem.
 The DNN takes channel realizations as the input and then outputs some power-allocation coefficient to satisfy the proposed optimization problem.
 The output is a function of the input.
 This means that the power-allocation coefficient is a function of the channels.
 Thus, the training process is equivalent to the process of finding an optimal/near-optimal function.
-NOTE: The DNN learns a ***function*** but not a single variable.
+NOTE: The DNN learns to optimize a ***function*** but not just a single variable.

 </div>